JJud83819/Elk_Stack/README.md

 - Update the myplaybook file to include...
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - Which file is the playbook? filebeat filebeat-playbook.yml Where do you copy it?
 In the File directory
 - Which file do you update to make Ansible run the playbook on a specific machine?
 On the File directory we created.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 Filebeat is and can be installed on the Elk server or the JumpBox.
 - Which URL do you navigate to in order to check that the ELK server is running? $smarts/bin/sm_service show

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._